What Your Toothache Could Be Telling You

 • Your gums are bleeding, receding, or swelling.

 While it is possible to self-diagnose to an extent, there are some instances where it’s impossible to tell what’s causing your dental issue.
-Whether you have an idea of what the problem is or you don’t know at all, it’s vital that you consult a professional.
+Whether you have an idea of what the problem is or you don’t know at all, you must consult a professional.
 Our dentist in NW Calgary will determine the root cause and develop the right treatment plan for you.

 Schedule Hygiene